 The Hammersley Foundation

-In residence grants are offered to artists involved in painting, drawing, sculpture, printmaking, photography, installation and other fine art media.
+In residence grants are offered to all professional artists 21 years of age or older, involved in painting, drawing, sculpture, printmaking, photography, installation and other fine art media.
 Grants

 are not made in the disciplines of performance art or production crafts.

 The studios are large, open spaces that measure approximately 30 'x 25 'x 10'.
 These areas are well-lighted and convertible to the artist's requirements.
 Artists are housed in a complex of six houses and 10 studios located on fifty acres of land.
 Each artist is provided with a house that can amply accommodate either a single person or a family.
 Rent, utilities (except telephone), repairs and maintenance costs are borne by the Program.
 Houses are furnished with major furniture items, appliances and utensils within reason.
 The printmaking facility is a small, fully operational studio - basically lithographic/etching in nature.

 A stipend, or living allowance, of $800 per month is offered along with $100 for a spouse/partner and $200 per child living with the grantee.
 The additional stipend for children is sponsored in part by a grant from the Sustainable Arts Foundation.